-Standard RLHF~\cite{Christiano2017DeepRL} uses \emph{pairwise comparisons}, i.e., asking users to repeatedly compare pairs of behaviors (Fig.~\ref{fig:teaser}-a), until a sufficient number of comparisons is reached.
-This is highly laborious work that leaves no agency for the users, who cannot choose which behaviors to compare.
-The main limitations are: \begin{itemize} \item \emph{Time inefficiency:} Comparing one pair of behaviors at a time is time-consuming.
-Gathering enough human feedback requires over 700 comparisons for a simple behavior like a robot walking forward~\cite{Christiano2017DeepRL}, which is labor-intensive and costly. \item \emph{Lack of user agency:} Users have their own idea of what the desired agent's behavior should look like.
-With the standard RLHF, users have no ability to explore and select behaviors \changed{\emph{interactively}}, to provide more effective feedback. \item \emph{Inability to leverage contextual information:} the standard approach does not show and leverage valuable contextual information such as an overview of all behaviors, or a list of the comparisons already done by the user.
-This makes it impossible for users to understand the broader behavior space. \end{itemize} Thus, the standard RLHF can be impractical in applications that require specialized expertise (e.g., medical doctors), and in cases where users want to teach a model for a creative purpose (e.g., game design).
-Such cases would benefit from more agency and a lower workload than the standard RLHF approach can offer \cite{danielskoch2022expertiseproblemlearningspecialized}.
+Standard RLHF~\cite{Christiano2017DeepRL} relies on \emph{pairwise comparisons} -- that is, asking users to judge many pairs of behaviours in succession (see Fig.~\ref{fig:teaser}-a) until a set comparison-count threshold is reached.
+This is highly labourious work, though, and leaves no agency for the users, who cannot choose which behaviours to compare.
+It displays major limitations: \begin{itemize} \item \emph{Time-inefficiency:} Looking at one pair of behaviours at a time is time-consuming.
+Gathering enough human feedback requires 700-plus comparisons for even simple behaviours such as a robot walking forward~\cite{Christiano2017DeepRL}.
+It is labour-intensive and costly. \item \emph{Lack of user agency:} Users have a clear idea of what the desired agent behaviour should look like, yet standard RLHF does not permit them to explore and select behaviours \changed{\emph{interactively}}, to provide more effective feedback. \item \emph{Inability to exploit context-related information:} Standard implementations neither show nor utilise valuable context information: there is no \changed{abstract} overview of all behaviours, list of the comparisons already made by the user, and so forth Users are left unable to understand the broader behaviour space. \end{itemize} Therefore, standard RLHF can be impractical in applications that require the expertise of a specialist (e.g., a medical doctor) and in settings wherein the aim is to teach a model for a creative purpose (such as game design).
+Such cases would benefit from more user agency and a lower workload than the standard RLHF approach affords \cite{danielskoch2022expertiseproblemlearningspecialized}.